SplitTime/OpenSplitTime/README.md

 | user  | fifthuser@example.com  | password |
 ```

-**Sidekiq and Redis**
+**Sidekiq**

 OpenSplitTime relies on Sidekiq for background jobs, and Sidekiq needs Redis.
-Install Redis using the simple instructions you'll find at [redis.io](https://redis.io).
+Make sure your Redis server (installed above) is started.
 Run your Sidekiq server from the command line:

 `$ sidekiq`